pthouvenin/online-unmixing-plmm/README.md

 **Author:** P.-A. Thouvenin, pierreantoine[dot]thouvenin[at]gmail[dot]com

-**Experiments:** to run a representative example of the experiment on real data reported in the article, configure and run the following file:
+**Experiments:** to run a representative example of the experiment on real data reported in the article, configure and run the `main.m`script.

-- main.m

 **Dependencies:** the present codes includes MATLAB functions described in the following publications, and developed by their authors.